point8/service-templates/docs/content/index.md

     ```
 * If you make changes repeat the last step.
 * Visit your page under [https://localhost](https://localhost) (You have override the browser warnings, see "Reverse Proxy and TLS").

-## Launch multiple applications at subdomains
-It is possible to launch multiple apps and make them accessible at a self defined path.
-For better readability example names beginning with `my_` are used.
-These can be replaced by custom names.
-1. Duplicate the service directory (streamlit/, fastapi/, ...) and rename it to `my_new_service_directiory`.
-Add the content of your additional application as described in the service section above.
-2. Inside `compose.yaml` create another service:
-    - Duplicate the section of the chosen service and rename it e.g. `streamlit` -> `my_new_service`.
-    - Change the line `context: ./XXX` to the directory created in step 1 (`context: ./my_new_service_directiory`).
-3. Add the following lines to the `Caddyfile` after the `reverse_proxy` statement:
-    ```
-    handle_path /your_custom_path/* {
-        reverse_proxy my_new_service:XXXX
-    }
-    ```
-4. Deploy the service as described above.
-The new service is now reachable under `your_subdomain.point8.cloud/your_custom_path` as definde in the `Caddyfile`.

-Currently this setup is only tested with streamlit applications, but should work with the other services too.